 How to rebuild communities devastated by the foreclosure crisis and other ongoing inequities; how to renew and regenerate the city’s polluted post-industrial sites such as the Chicago River; and how to create technically and environmentally advanced infrastructure, such as green infrastructure, to support a robust global-city economy.

-CAF’s exhibitions, programming, and tours perform an important educational function.
+CAC’s exhibitions, programming, and tours perform an important educational function.
 Awareness and knowledge of Chicago’s architectural history help connect us to the past and encourage us to keep improving our built environment as a reflection of who we are now.

 10. Mies van der Rohe or Frank Lloyd Wright?